 Stacking windows, also called concertina windows or sliding-folding windows, open and fold back, essentially opening up the entire window space.
 These can be perfect for a serving hatch, for rooms where you need maximum ventilation, or if you want to create a more open feel towards your garden or pool area.
 These windows are available between 3 panels and 10 panels, depending on the total width.

 Next let’s take a look at the different types of doors available to you.

-Sliding-folding doors, also called stacking doors, fold out and stack neatly to open up the entire width of the opening, which can be up to 9 metres wide!
-They are ideal if you want to open your lounge onto your garden or patio, or open up your bedrooms onto an upper balcony.
+Sliding-folding doors, also called stacking doors, fold out and stack neatly to open up the entire width of the opening, which can be up to 9m wide!
+They are ideal if you want to open your lounge to your garden or patio, or expand your bedrooms onto an upper balcony.
 They can even be used as interior dividers between rooms to complement an open plan scheme.
 Depending on the entire width of the opening, we will manufacture them from a 3 panel door right up to a 10 panel door.

 For areas of your home where you would simply like to let more light in or open up to the views outside, fixed-pane windows are an excellent choice.
 These are perfect for staircase landings, view windows, or feature windows.
 They have no opening sashes, and are custom made according to your specific dimensions.
 Fixed panes can span huge proportions, replacing entire walls or enclosing a double-volume feature of your house.

 Sidelights and top-lights

 Top-lights refer to the glass inserts above a window or door.
 Sidelights refer to the glass sections installed directly next to your door, either on one side or both.
 These fixtures are designed to compliment your windows and doors seamlessly.
 They are ideal for adding extra glass and therefore light to your home end effectively creating a glass feature instead of installing a single window or door.